AOS573-2017/aos573-2017.github.io/_lectures/3-fortran-arrays-io.md

 In _this_ instance, `newwords` is a variable of shape `(1)` but that is 34 characters long.
 An example is `supercalifragilisticexpialidocious`, which is indeed 34 characters long.
 If a string does not fill the full size of a character variable, the string will be padded with spaces at the end.

-Elements are referenced using a similar way as their shape is designed: the location surrounded in parenthese immediately following the variable name.
+Elements are referenced using a similar way as their shape is designed: the location surrounded in parentheses immediately following the variable name.
 Additionally, Fortran is an index-one language, or in other words indexes start at 1 instead of 0 (as in some other languages).
 To reference the 5th element in the variable `words` from before with shape `(5)`, you would type `words(5)`; the 1st column, 2nd row of the variable `test` with shape `(3,2)` would be called like `test(1,2)`.
 To reference a full dimension of a variable, the colon is used, e.g. `test(1,:)`.
 Keep in mind that when specifying indices, you _must_ specify a quantity of indices equal to the number of dimensions a variable has.
 Thus, you could not say `test(2)` because `test` has _two_ dimensions.1

 To reference a subset of a dimension (or more than one dimension), the lower index and the upper index are specified straddling a colon; keep in mind that the upper index is included in the elements returned.
 So if you want the 2nd through the 4th elements of `words`, you would type `words(2:4)`.